breidbart/kinsa-environment/readme.md

 This repository contains a Chef cookbook and bash script that will install all the tools we use to build Python webapps at Kinsa in a Vagrant virtual environment.
 It should help new developers to setup virtual boxes easily and get up to speed in no time.

+It should work well on a newer Apple Macintosh running OSX Mavericks.

 # Initial setup of Vagrant Base

 This step only ever needs to be done once.
 Once the box is installed on a system the remaining steps refer to that same box regardless of the project.